 Donorbox is a powerful fundraising software that is simple to set up and seamlessly embeds into your website.
 It features a cutting-edge donation system that attracts recurring donations (which we all know is the bread and butter of nonprofits)!

-Donorbox features a fast, multi-step checkout, integrated employer donation matching, a donation thermometer and so much more.
+Donorbox features a fast, multi-step checkout and integrated employer-donation matching.
+You can also add a donation thermometer and so much more.

-Donorbox’s embeddable donation forms support donor-controlled recurring donations(weekly or monthly or quarterly or annual), a variety of payment methods (card, ACH, PayPal), and a powerful custom form builder.
+Donorbox’s embeddable donation forms support donor-controlled recurring donations(weekly or monthly or quarterly or annual).
+Donors can enjoy a variety of payment methods (card payments, ACH, PayPal)).
+And you have access to Donorbox’s powerful custom form builder.

-Unlike with PayPal, you can add an embedded form directly to your Squarespace site so your donor won’t have to leave your page.
+Unlike PayPal, you can add an embedded form directly to your Squarespace site so your donor won’t have to leave your page.
 This is known to increase conversion rates – more website visitors end up donating if they don’t leave the site.

 Follow these step-by-step instructions to receive donations on your Squarespace site.